Different Types of Aggregate, Their Uses, and Sizes

 Road foundations

-The lower layers of a road pavement are typically constructed from unbound aggregate materials compacted in layers.
+In road construction, aggregate types are essential for different layers of a pavement.
 For a capping layer, ‘lower grade’ aggregate may be incorporated over weak soils.
 The main support layer, the subbase, is constructed from a good quality aggregate selected to provide a stiff foundation.
 In some cases, a structural base layer of high quality, carefully graded aggregate, will be used above the subbase to provide a dense, strong, stiff layer to support the asphalt or paved surfacing.

 Rail trackbed